John Dewey Professor of Philosophy, Columbia University

 About Philip Kitcher

 Professor Philip Kitcher specializes in the areas of pragmatism (especially Dewey), science and social issues, naturalistic ethics, and philosophy in literature.
 At Columbia University he has served as the John Dewey Professor of Philosophy since 2003 and as Professor of Philosophy since 1998.
 Kitcher is a prolific writer.
-His recent books include: The Seasons Alter: How to Save our Planet in Six Acts (with Evelyn Fox Keller, 2017), Life After Faith: The Case for Secular Humanism (2014), Preludes to Pragmatism (2012), The Ethical Project (2011), and Science in a Democratic Society (2011).
+His recent books include: The Seasons Alter: How to Save our Planet in Six Acts (with Evelyn Fox Keller, 2017), Life After Faith: The Case for Secular Humanism (2014), and Preludes to Pragmatism (2012).
 He is currently at work on a book, tentatively entitled Progress, Truth, and Values, in which he will attempt to elaborate a form of Pragmatism apt for the twenty-first century.
-Two subsidiary projects, developed in lectures that will eventually be published, focus on Education and Democracy and Moral Progress.
+Two subsidiary projects focus on Education and Democracy and Moral Progress.
 He has served on the Editorial Board and as the Editor in Chief of Philosophy of Science and has lectured around the world for the past three decades.